Iretha/spring-keycloak-tutorial/README.md

 Follow the [Official Guide](https://www.keycloak.org/docs/latest/getting_started/index.html#_create-new-user)

-##### "Dev" Realm: Register "demo-web-app" Client
+##### "Dev" Realm: Register "web-app-client" Client

-Create a new client called "demo-web-app".
+Create a new client called "web-app-client".
 This is the client, we are going to use for our web app.
 * Go to "Clients" and press "Create".
-Enter "demo-web-app" as client id, click "Save".
+Enter "web-app-client" as client id, click "Save".
 * Enter "Valid Redirect URIs" (in my case it is http://localhost:8080/*) and press "Save"

 This is the location of your demo-web-app, which we are going to create as a second step.